easonnie/combine-FEVER-NSMN/README.md

 * fire
 * inflection

+Try to install the package as the order above.
+Previous version of pytorch can be find at [legacy pytorch](https://pytorch.org/get-started/previous-versions/).

 ## Preparation
 1. Setup the python environment and download the required package listed above.
 2. Run the preparation script.